-With the release of WordPress 5.2 a new tool has been introduced into our favorite CMS, Site Health.
-The new Site Health tool can be found by going to Tools > Site Health from within your dashboard.
+With the release of WordPress 5.2 a new tool has been introduced into WordPress, Site Health.
+The new Site Health tool can be found by going to Tools > Site Health from within the dashboard.

-Once you have clicked on the Site Health link you will be presented with a new admin page.
+After clicking the Site Health link you will then be presented with a new admin page.
 On first glance you will see your site health percentage score, a Status, and an Info tab.

 WordPress will give you a list of suggestions based on their criteria of what a healthy site is.
 Once you have made any needed fixes, you should a Great Job! screen.